 So we know what healthy is not.
 So what IS it?

 In my humble opinion, ‘healthy’ is a choice.
 It is a state of being where we have our demons under control mentally, we are working on our physical bodies to improve them, and we are making MOSTLY good choices.
 It’s that simple.

 I have Type 1 Diabetes and Celiac Disease.
 Does that automatically make me unhealthy?
 Hell no!
 If they’re under control, which they both are, I am no different than anyone else.
 I may not look like an Instagram model but I could probably beat one up.
 I can easily outrun many of them.
 Because I AM healthy.
 In all the ways that matter.

 Therapy is therapy and everyone needs it.
 Juice Plus gives me the edge of knowing that I am getting in the good stuff from 30+ fruits and vegetables every day without questions.
 Prioritizing some form of exercise keeps my body moving and my mind clear.
 And by evaluating my choices to be MOSTLY good I allow myself the things I am craving while also ensuring I am heading in the right direction.
 Even with these simple parameters I often fail at ‘healthy’.
 But that’s ok!
 After all, what is the point of this life if we don’t enjoy living it?

 Guys, I am not some fitness guru or nutrition phenom.
 I am a regular (awkward) person who knows that when I am making good decisions, working on myself, and loving who I am at the moment… I am happy.
 And when I am happy, I sure as hell feel healthy.
 Don’t let the media and photoshopped pictures make you feel like you AREN’T healthy… because you are.
 If you choose to be.

-If you ever want to see my ‘healthy’ life feel free to stalk all my social media or join us in the Awkward; Yet Healthy Community!
+If you ever want to see my ‘healthy’ life feel free to stalk all my social media or send me some smoke signals!